Create a candidate for the application

 Set the source of the application

-🦉 Most ATS set the source on the candidate level (not the application level).
+When creating an application you want to let your customers know that this application is coming from you.
+Otherwise, they won’t know how many of their hires were because of your candidates and therefore how much value you created for them.
+Our “Create Application” endpoint will automatically set the source of the candidate for you on every created application (see more here)🦉 Most ATS set the source on the candidate level (not the application level).
 If you are creating an application for a candidate that has existed in the system before, we won’t override the source.

 Upload attachments with the application

-You can upload any number of attachments to an application via the attachments
+You can upload any number of attachments to an application via theattachments

 array in the request body.
 The first CV in the attachments will be treated as the resume of the candidate when the tool allows previewing a resume.